NanoAdblocker/NanoCore2/notes/sanity_tests.md

 **Expected**
 1. Appropriate network requests are logged
-1. Correct icons shows in the toolbar
+1. Correct icons are shown in the toolbar

 **Actions**
 1. Bring up the popup panel inside the logger

 **Expected**
 1. Icon in the toolbar changes properly
-1. Extension name and version are displayed properly
+1. Correct extension name and version are displayed
 1. Two rows of tools are visible
 1. Refresh button is visible